We welcome new and existing patients and we look forward to helping you to achieve a healthy smile and good oral health.

 Both are happy to provide a wide range of dental treatments and preventative care

-Our hygienist, Donna McGuill is dedicated to helping you maintain healthy teeth and gums.
+Our hygienist, Marie Kelly is dedicated to helping you maintain healthy teeth and gums.

-She works in our practice Tuesdays, Wednesdays and Thursdays.
+She works in our practice Tuesdays, Wednesdays, Thursdays and Fridays.

 Our surgery assistants and reception staff are important members of our team and will give advice, help and assistance where required.